fab-c14/Blood-Bank-System/README.md

 ```
 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.
+Please feel free to submit issues, feature requests, or pull requests. **fab-c14**

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.